Daytona USA 2: Battle on the Edge

 The cars were modeled on the Chevrolet Monte Carlo, Ford Thunderbird and Pontiac Grand Prix though were tweaked to avoid licensing issues (there are also two types of enemy car which sport generic designs).
 The performances of the cars were made up - inspired by specialist magazines and books but not taken from the manufacturers themselves.
 Like the original game, the player's car is given the number "41" - Toshihiro Nagoshi's "lucky number".

 Much of the inspiration behind this game came from a team trip to Orlando, Florida, USA.
 The team traveled to the Daytona International Speedway and used shotgun microphones to record many of the sound effects.
-The intermediate course is modeled on the likes of Walt Disney World and Universal Studios.
-The shark at the start of the course is directly inspired by the Jaws ride.
+The intermediate course is modeled on the likes of Walt Disney World and Universal Studios, while the shark at the start of the course is directly inspired by the Jaws ride.
 The team also traveled to North Carolina for a race around a NASCAR track with a professional driver (where more sound effects were recorded) and to New York, where the expert track would be based on.

 Director Makoto Osaki wanted to include an Egyptian-style course however it was said to be too similar to the Mystery Ruins track of Scud Race.